 Big Data Shares Concerning and Shocking Info

-At a recent sales conference, the compelling amount of content presented was focused squarely on Big Data and how businesses can track the sales process step-by-step.
+At a sales conference, the compelling amount of content presented was focused squarely on Big Data and how businesses can track the sales process step-by-step.
 You can make every dollar count because you can attribute every dollar to an action step.

 According to Big Data, the sales process begins when consumers start going to the website.
 If they’re looking at reviews on a reputable website or shopping online, they’re known as the “1% of the population that is ready to buy right now.”

 This has routinely pushed businesses to spend money solely on these consumers, saying, “Everything else is waste.”

 The Buyer's Journey

 An effective marketing plan for the 1% of the population that's interested in your product today is smart for selling.
 However, building a brand to your entire community is critical.